CharaChorder/docs/docs/Glossary.rst

       In character entry, it repeats your last input.
 In chorded entry, it is used for words with repeating letters.

+   Dynamic Chord Library
+      Advanced system feature enabling activation of multiple named chord libraries through action codes embedded in chord outputs.
+When an action code activates a specific library, subsequent chord creation automatically groups new chords within that library's structure, allowing for context- specific chord sets (e.g., multiligual, coding, email) that can be programmatically switched during use.

    Forced Chord Phenomenon
       The experience of typing a word in character entry feeling unnatural due to the development of muscle memory for chording that word.